Endeios/zookeeper-solr/README.md

 ![](diagrams/out/healty-solr.png)

  nothing less is a good idea if you want high availability.
+In particularly, in case of two nodes, one might think that the second node would sort of jump in for the first one, but this is not what happens: there is simply no quorum for a cluster of 2.

 # Links and sources